PGBFDH18/ludo-web-api-hackermanludo/docs/UserStories.md

 #### Connect database and API
 Database (SQL server) connected to C# project via Entity Framework.
 Data input in SQL server can be reached through HTTP method `POST` in C# project.
 Validation of correct data flow through Postman.

 *2019-01-23:* Trying to extract data from database to Entity Framework Models.
-Due to risk of destroying app new branch *Modelbuilding* created where different approaches can be tested.
+Due to risk of destroying app new branch *HopefullyWorking* created where different approaches can be tested.
+*HopefullyWorking* can extract all data from database to Entity Framework.
+Merging *HopefullyWorking* with *ApproveOrDie*

 #### Multiplayer multiple devices